ecaglar/user-behavioural-data-analysis/README.md

 'Basic' implementation has the least memory allocation in small and medium datasets but escalates considerably in the large dataset.
 'Channels & Global Mutex' has the highest memory allocation in the large dataset, indicating less efficient memory usage.
 'Sharding & Individual Mutexes' balances between the other two, showing moderate memory usage.
-### Total Allocated Memory Comparison:
-Similar trends are seen in the allocated memory chart, with 'Channels & Global Mutex' and 'Sharding & Individual Mutexes' consuming more memory overall, especially noticeable in the large dataset.
-### System Memory Usage Comparison:
-All implementations increase their system memory usage with larger datasets.
-'Channels & Global Mutex' tends to use less system memory in the large dataset compared to 'Basic' but is comparable to 'Sharding & Individual Mutexes'.

 ### Conclusion
 The 'Basic' implementation, while simple, provides the best execution time, especially for large datasets.
 However, it has high spikes in memory usage as the dataset size increases.